Definition: What Is Page Load Time?

 - Better hosting: Cheaper ones often don’t perform well, which can slow down the speed of your site.

-- Optimize files and media: Your web pages will load faster if you compress the various files and media which you serve to your users.
+- Optimize files and media: Your web pages will load faster if you compress the various files and media that you serve to your users.
 Also, it’s better to set the image resolution based on the device from which the user is loading the page.
 Use JPEG for photographs with many colors and PNG for simple graphics.

 - Reduce plugins: Plugins are reusable bits of functionality that bring features like analytics and blog commenting to websites.
 Too many can slow down a website.
 Disable any you don’t use and consolidate overlapping ones.
 You can run plugins one by one to find the slowest one.